ziqizhang/data/README.md

 ### <a name="ate">+ Terminology Extraction</a>
-**If you use this dataset, please cite:** Z. Zhang, P. Webster, V. Uren, A. Varga, F. Ciravegna.
-2012.
-[Automatically Extracting Procedural Knowledge from Instructional Texts using Natural Language Processing].
-LREC 2012 (520-527), 520-527
+**If you use this dataset, please cite:** Z. Zhang, J. Gao, F. Ciravegna.
+2018.
+[SemRe-Rank: Improving Automatic Term Extraction By Incorporating Semantic Relatedness With Personalised PageRank].
+Accepted at ACM Transactions of Knowledge Discovery from Data

 **Description**: dataset used for evaluating automatic term extraction/recognition. <br/>
 **Keywords**: automatic term extraction or recognition, ATE, ATR, text mining, terminology, thesaurus, glossary, ontology engineering <br/>